-Head of Department: Mrs. S. Goulden
+Head of Department: Mrs. T. Tate

 We aim for all pupils to enjoy their scientific experiences and achieve an excellent understanding of our subject.
 We are passionate about science and aim for all pupils to achieve their potential by the end of Key Stage 3.
-In Year 9, your son/daughter will be studying:
+In Year 9, your child will be studying: